MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

 <a name='install-the-azure-ad-connect-provisioning-agent-by-using-powershell-cmdlets-'></a>

-## Install the Microsoft Entra provisioning Agent by using PowerShell cmdlets
+## Install the Microsoft Entra provisioning agent by using PowerShell cmdlets

 [!INCLUDE [portal updates](~/includes/portal-update.md)]